Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 How is neutropenia diagnosed?

-Your healthcare provider will examine you.
-He may ask about the medicine you take or about other health conditions you have.
-He may check for signs of infection.
-You may also need the following tests:
+Your healthcare provider will ask about your symptoms and examine you.
+Tell him or her about the medicines or supplements you take and any health conditions you may have.
+You may need any of the following tests:

-- Blood tests , such as blood cultures, will show if your body is working properly.
-Tests will also show if you have an infection and if your neutropenia is moderate or severe.
+- Blood tests will show the level of white blood cells in your body.
+This will tell healthcare providers if you have an infection and if your neutropenia is moderate or severe.

 - Urine tests will show if you have an infection of your bladder or kidneys.

 How is neutropenia treated?

 Treatment will depend on the cause of your neutropenia.
 Your healthcare provider will treat any infections you have.
 You may also need to change the foods you eat to make sure you get the right nutrition.
 You may need to stop taking medicines that can cause neutropenia.
 You may also receive growth factor to help stimulate your bone marrow to make more neutrophils.

 How can I prevent an infection?